AdobeDocs/cc-everywhere/src/pages/guides/tutorials/embedded-design-editor.md

 ```

 Because the **Edit Design** button starts out `disabled` and is only enabled inside `onPublish`, `existingDocumentId` is guaranteed to hold a real ID by the time this handler can run.
 Edit Design reuses the same `onPublish` callback, so saving again updates the preview just as before.

-**[TODO: Add image—the reopened design in the print editor with bleed, margins, and rulers visible.]**

 ## Troubleshooting